andrei-calin-dragomir/PeekStack/README.md

 #### Setup Prometheus Datasource in Grafana

-To connect to the `collector` stack securely:
+To connect to the `collector` stack:

-1. Add the Prometheus datasource using the credentials configured during its setup.
+1. Add a new Prometheus datasource using the credentials configured during its setup.
 2. Enable **“Skip TLS verification”** under the TLS settings (if using self-signed certificates).

 Once configured, Grafana will be accessible at: